-The consolidated financial statements include the consolidated accounts of Johnson Controls International plc, a corporation registered at One Albert Quay, Cork, Ireland and organized under the laws of Ireland under registered number 543654, and its subsidiaries (Johnson Controls International plc and all its subsidiaries, hereinafter collectively referred to as the "Group," "Johnson Controls" or "JCI plc").
+The consolidated financial statements include the consolidated accounts of Johnson Controls International plc, a public limited company registered at One Albert Quay, Cork, Ireland, under registered number 543654 and organized under the laws of Ireland and its subsidiaries (Johnson Controls International plc and all its subsidiaries, hereinafter collectively referred to as the "Company," "Johnson Controls" or "JCI plc").

-The Group's fiscal year ends on September 30.
+The Company's fiscal year ends on September 30.
 Unless otherwise stated, references to years in this report relate to fiscal years rather than calendar years.